internetee/epp_proxy/README.md

 Testing
 ----
 The application comes with test suite written with common_test.
-For integration tests, there is a small Roda application located in apps/epp_proxy/priv/test_backend_app.
+For integration tests, there is a small Roda application located in `apps/epp_proxy/priv/test_backend_app`.
-It has been written with Ruby 2.6.3
+It has been written with Ruby 2.6.3.

+There is also a number of generated ssl certificates that are used only for testing.
+Those are valid until 2029 and they are located in `apps/epp_proxy/priv/test_ca`.

-You need to start it before running the test suite.
+You need to start the backend application before running the test suite.
 To start it as a deamon, from the root folder of the project, execute:

 ```bash